 You should take this course if you want to:

-- Explore a new element in art analysis
+- Add new dimensions to your art analysis

 What will I gain from the course?

 - Overview of key issues and questions of aesthetics